nikhil73533/VoiceAssistant/README.md

+# Assistant Functionality Module

+## Overview

+This project implements a voice assistant application that leverages WebRTC for real-time communication between the client and the agent.
+The assistant, embodied by Nikhil Gupta, provides insights into his professional journey, personal attributes, and areas of growth.

 **Summary of Findings and High-Level Approach**

 The provided code outlines the development of a voice assistant application utilizing Python, with real-time communication facilitated through WebRTC.
 The core components of this implementation include: